edwardsj9090/wordpress-automation/README.md

-# Wordpress Automation scripts for Windows and Linux
+# Wordpress Automation Scripts for Windows and Linux

 Instructions are inside the folders for each OS.